A Complete Guide to Building a Successful Membership Model

 - Tools to Get Started

 Maybe you’ve never even heard about a membership model and have no idea what one is.
 That’s okay!
 This guide will help you understand the ins and outs of membership models and decide which one fits your organization best.

 A membership model in its simplest form is a legal structure for how you will manage members.
 It defines how and when members will pay for access to your services or benefits.
 It isn’t only nonprofits that utilize a membership model.
 Often when we think of membership our mind may go to everyday businesses like Costco or even your local gym.

-Other examples are companies like Netflix or Hulu that individuals can become members by paying for a subscription too.
+Other examples are companies like Netflix or Hulu, the prime examples of a subscription business, where individuals can become members by paying a monthly fee.
 Most companies that offer online courses usually are implementing a type of membership model as well.

 Organizations can have either a formal or informal membership.
 Formal memberships are defined as large groups of people that deliberately join together for the purpose of accomplishing certain tasks.
 They are well-defined and professional.
 The IRS defines a formal association as:

 "a group that has a written document, such as articles of association, showing its creation.
 At least two persons must sign the document, which must be dated."

 Informal groups are usually smaller, and everyone is there as a volunteer.
 Meaning, they didn’t pay to be there.
 The structure is typically not well-defined and the relationship of those in the group is personal.